PrincetonUniversity/magnet/README.md

 ## Sponsors

-This work is sponsored by the ARPA-E DIFFERENTIATE Program and the Princeton CSML DataX program.
+This work is sponsored by the ARPA-E DIFFERENTIATE Program, Princeton CSML DataX program, Princeton Andlinger Center for Energy and the Environment, and National Science Foundation under the NSF CAREER Award.

 ![MagNet Sponsor](app/img/sponsor.jpg)